StephenGenusa/AI-Notes/AI Model Favorite Letters.md

 The prompt I used was "Please select one random letter from the alphabet and respond with just that letter without using a script language like Python.
 Do not return Python or script.
 Only reply with an unadorned letter"

-This data suggests that asking models seemingly arbitrary preference questions could be a powerful fingerprinting technique for AI forensics!
+This data suggests that asking models seemingly arbitrary preference questions could be a fingerprinting technique for AI forensics.

 Nemotron was replying with **K** instead of just K so I appended the instruction about "unadorned letter".
 Another model I tested replied with Python I could run so I added the clause not to return a script.